 This is a brief overview of how to make this delicious recipe.
 For the full recipe with all of the measurements see the recipe card at the bottom of the post.

-- Cook the bacon.
 In a large stock pot, cook four slices of thick cut bacon.
 Cook the bacon until it is nice and crisp.
+Add in the onion, and saute.
+Once the onion is translucent, add the garlic.

-- Add in the potatoes and corn.
-Stir in some dried thyme and two bay leaves.
+Stir in both the potatoes and the corn.
+Then season with dried thyme and bay leaves.
 Bring everything to a simmer and cook over low heat for twenty minutes or until the potatoes are fork tender.

 Fresh Corn or Frozen Corn